 1940's.
 I've also heard that Jim Decker, another LA horn legend, played

-on a Strickler-modified Alexander double with a Conn 8D bell.
-He was
+on a Strickler-modified Alexander double with a Conn 8D bell, and he

-also an early influence on trumpet mouthpiece guru Carroll Purviance.
+was reportedly an early influence on trumpet mouthpiece guru

 Rudy Garcia of Bones West was kind enough to send me a link to a